Peter Marvey: Magic career

 In 2007, Marvey created the "Flying Coach" illusion for a leading indoor international horse show, the CSI Zurich.
 The floating coach was pulled by seven horses, and escorted by fairies with huge wings, all in white.
 About 40,000 spectators had the chance to see this illusion from all around the arena.

 Aside from flying illusions, Marvey has created many levitation systems.
 These include the levitation of spectators live on stage and floating objects which can be watched at close range.

 Other grand illusions in his shows include being cut in half at the waist.
 The legs are on a unicycle which circles the stage, disconnected from the upper body.
 In another illusion, he dons a Superman-like costume and appears to shorten his legs to less than half their normal length.

-Marvey is also a champion prestidigitator, able to make cards appear out of thin air and disappear again.
+Marvey is also a prestidigitator, able to make cards appear out of thin air and disappear again.

 In 2009, Marvey worked together with Siegfried & Roy on a special production in Las Vegas.
 This was the last performance of the magic duo.
 They presented one of Marvey's illusions “The Fire Appearance”.
 Marvey and his creative director, Vivi Vega, worked as consultants during the production.

 Since 2012, he created up-scale illusions uniting technology and magic innovations.
 The premiere of the most glamorous illusion existing today "The Diamond Illusion", designed with over 2,000 LED lights and over 100 "Eiffel Tower" flash lights, was presented for the Queen Silvia of Sweden and the Princess of Monaco.
 The Diamond Illusion was invented and designed by Marvey in Switzerland in 2010 and performed for the first time in Jakarta, Indonesia, in a live show.

 In 2014, he invented the Strongest Girl and in 2015, the big release of the Illuminon a double levitation took place this illusion includes multiple magic effects and never seen before magic.
 Other new illusions are the flying carpet (levitation with a child from the audience), take off (an appearance), and the genie lamp.